rOpenSpain/caRtociudad/README.md

 get_cartociudadmap(c(soria$lat, soria$lng), 1)
 ```

-Cartociudad maps can include different kinds of layers.
-The full list of available layers can be consulted in the API reference manual (see above).
+Cartociudad maps can include different kinds of layers, such as postal codes or cadastral references.
+The full list of available layers can be consulted in the [API reference manual](http://www.cartociudad.es/recursos/Documentacion_tecnica/CARTOCIUDAD_ServiciosWeb.pdf).

 ## Area